 DHPG main office, Bonn, Germany

-- Partizipation of the neighborhood in the planning process
+- Interdisciplinary, transparent participation of all participants in the planning process

 - Cooperation with local specialist planners

 Marc Böhnke, Mario Reale, Ali Reza Djafarsadeh, Matthias Hemmrich, Andrzej Latos, Janine Müller

 ARUP (facade, structure, MEP), e2 Energieberatung (energyconcept), dgk-architekten und ingenieure (cost control), BSCON Spitthöver Consult (fire prevention), LohausCarl Landschaftsarchitektur (landscaping), Dörre (model), Luxigon (visualization)

 The intention of the design of the Bibliosphere is to create a place where city and university are woven together.
 An open, ecological and vivid building complex, hosting the Bibliosphere as a distinguished signature architecture.
 As a result of an ecological, technical and architectural analysis, the building’s design clearly differs from its surroundings and becomes a unique landmark.

 The building is in constant dialogue with its context.
 It presents a new look of the university from the city.
 Transparent, light spaces – naturally lit and ventilated – create a healthy environment for all visitors and employees.
 The façade of the Bibliosphere, orientated to the city, is designed to become an energyfaçade, covering several functions: Natural ventilation and lighting of the reading rooms, solar protection and production of solar energy, as well as offering a wide view to the cityscape and generosity for the main entrance hall and climate control for the lecture halls.